-- 1.1 The Local Authority Social Services Act 1970 (as amended by the NHS & Community Care Act 1990) requires social services to have a complaints procedure for considering 'any representation, including a complaint' to the local authority in relation to the discharge of, or any failure to discharge, any of their Social Services functions' in respect of a 'qualifying individual'. - 1.2 The Local Authority Social Services and National Health Service Complaints (England) Regulations 2009 [hereafter referred to as the Regulations] is the legal framework for these procedures.
-Where there is any inconsistency between these procedures and the Regulations, the Regulations shall prevail. - 1.3 Whereas previously a complaint about Adult Social Care went through a formal threestage process the Regulations have reduced this to two.
+- 1.1 The NHS Bodies and Local Authorities (Partnership Arrangements, Care Trusts, Public Health and Local Healthwatch) Regulations 2012 [hereafter referred to as the Regulations] is the legal framework for this procedure.
+Where there is any inconsistency between this procedure and the Regulations, the Regulations shall prevail. - 1.2 In line with feedback about Adult Social Care, complaints about Public Health services go through a two-stage process.
 The first stage is handled by the organisation receiving the complaint whilst the second rests with the Local Government Ombudsman.
 Further details are outlined in Section 7.